project-oak/oak/docs/programming-oak.md

 <!-- From (Google-internal): http://go/sequencediagram/view/5741464478810112 -->
 <img src="images/SDKFlow.png" width="850">

-## Node Termination

-The client can also politely request that the Oak Application terminate, using the `TerminateApplication` method on the (outer) gRPC service.
-The Oak Manager passes this on to the Oak Runtime, which will then notify the running Nodes that termination has been requested (by returning `ERR_TERMINATED` on any current or future `oak.wait_on_channels()` invocations).

 ## Nodes, Channels and Handles

 So far, we've only discussed writing a single Node for an Oak Application.
 This